Jazzy ‘Charlie Brown Christmas’ swings on after 57 years | Times Leader

 During the 1960s, jazz was closer to the mainstream and more likely to be played alongside pop music, he said.

 The music Guaraldi created for the soundtrack is ambiguous and more complex than most holiday music, Sloan said.
-Tied to warm feelings for classic comic page characters, time has made it traditional holiday music.
+Tied to warm feelings for illustrator Charles M. Schulz’s classic comic page characters, time has made it traditional holiday music.

 The list of people who have recorded “Christmas Time is Here” is long and varied.
 They include John Legend, Alicia Keys, Gloria Estefan, Mariah Carey, Mel Tormé, Dave Brubeck, Sarah McLachlan, Stone Temple Pilots, Chicago, and Toni Braxton.